 Why are there process variations during these off times?
 The reasons are numerous, but it all comes down to communication breakdowns and faulty logistics when staff and resources are outside the facility and/or spread across the city.
 It is much more difficult to get the right people (staff and patient) at the right place, at the right time, when all are coming from different directions (herding cats comes to mind).

 Pulsara brings all those resources onto one secure communication platform, where critical patient information including EKG’s, stroke scores, lab values, ETA’s, benchmarks and much more are immediately available to all team members with no phones, pagers, faxes or email necessary.
 No breakdowns in communication, NO MATTER the hour.
 In fact, we've seen a 58% improvement in D2B < 60 minutes in after hours cases!
 Check out our after-hours research poster for more details.

 Wes started working in EMS when he was just 15 years old, eventually becoming a paramedic, nurse, and facility director.
-His clinical and sales backgrounds uniquely position him to shine as a clinical specialist at Pulsara.
+His clinical and sales backgrounds uniquely position him to shine as a Regional Sales Manager (South) at Pulsara.

 The Pulsara applications are intended to facilitate communication for and accelerate preparation of acute care coordination.
 The applications are not intended to be relied upon for making diagnostic or treatment decisions or used in connection with monitoring a patient.